Advice column: History

 Della Manley, the first recorded woman editor in Britain, began a gossip sheet in 1709, the Female Tattler, which included advice to readers, making her the first Agony Aunt.
 Her advice column approach was soon mimicked in the Female Spectator, a women's magazine launched by Eliza Haywood.

 As Silence Dogood and other characters, Benjamin Franklin offered advice in the New England Courant and later in the Pennsylvania Gazette.
-The popular columnist Dorothy Dix began her column in 1896.
+The columnist Dorothy Dix began her column in 1896.
 Marie Manning started "Dear Beatrice Fairfax" in 1898.
 In 1902, George V. Hobart wrote a humorous advice column, "Dinkelspiel Answers Some Letters", in the San Francisco Examiner.
 In 1906, a column called "A Bintel Brief" ran in the Jewish Daily Forward in New York, which answered questions from new immigrants.
 From 1941 to her death in 1962, Eleanor Roosevelt wrote an advice column, If You Ask Me, first published in Ladies Home Journal and then later in McCall's.
 A selection of her columns was compiled in the book If You Ask Me: Essential Advice from Eleanor Roosevelt in 2018.

 An unusual advice column that foreshadowed internet forums was "Confidential Chat" in the Boston Globe.
 Launched in 1922 and published until 2006, readers both asked and answered questions without a columnist as intermediary.

 Advice columns proliferated in American newspapers early in the twentieth century as publishers recognized their value in capturing the interest of women, a key advertising demographic.
 An advice column for teenagers, "Boy Dates Girl" by Gay Head, started in Scholastic magazine in 1936.
 Advice columns specifically for teens became more common in the 1950s, such as "Ask Beth" which began in the Boston Globe and was then syndicated to 50 papers.